 Where vegans get their protein?… Aren’t vegans deficient in calcium?

 You’ll find that when you go vegan, suddenly everyone asks you a lot of questions about nutrition.
 So it’s important to educate yourself.

 Here are a few links to get you started:

 - Veggie Guide’s Facts About Meat, Dairy and Eggs

 - PETA’s Simple Guide to Good Vegan Nutrition

 - PCRM’s Health and Nutrition Infographics

-Some people think it’s cool to criticise you for going vegan, but often this is due to their own misconceptions, or guilt about eating animals.
-Remember that you are doing this for sound, logical reasons; be it to protect your own health, the environment, animals, or to help solve issues like world hunger.
+Some people may criticise you for going vegan, but this may be due to their own misconceptions, or guilt about eating animals.
+Remember that there are sound, logical reasons to eat a plantbased diet; be it to protect your own health, the environment or animals.

 You may be asked some unusual questions, such as “If you were stranded on a desert island with a pig and no other food, would you eat it?” and statements like “Farm animals only exist because we eat them, so eating them is helping the species to survive”.